Apparel Quality Control Checklist for Custom Golf Apparel Orders in China (From Samples to Final AQL)

 • walking and repeated movement cycles

-• collar behavior when the neckline is under movement tension
+• collar behavior when the neckline is under tension

-Feedback should be measurable, not emotional.
-For example: “increase chest width by 2 cm in size M” is actionable; “feels a bit tight” is not.
+The feedback should be measurable.
+“Increase chest width by 2 cm in size M” is actionable.
+“Feels a bit tight” is not.

-Many brands lose buyers because only one or two sizes feel right.
-Validate:
+A lot of brands lose repeat buyers because only one size feels right.
+Confirm that:

-• the fit concept holds across S–XL (or your selected ladder)
+• the fit concept holds across your ladder (S–XL, or whatever you sell)

-• the size label matches the intended market expectation
+• the size label matches your market expectation

 Performance golf fabric from Qiandao showing moisture wicking, stretch, shrinkage and colorfastness tests

-• approved shade standard (physical swatch or agreed reference system)
+• your agreed color standard (physical swatch or reference system)

-• consistency across fabric lots and trims (rib, zipper tape, thread, labels if visible)
+• consistency across fabric lots and trims (rib, zipper tape, thread, visible labels)

-Golf apparel faces sweat, sunscreen, repeated washing, and friction from bags.
-Colorfastness can be referenced using commonly used standards such as AATCC 61 or the ISO 105 series (depending on your market and lab system).
-Again, the goal is not to cite numbers for show—it is to make sure your risk level is understood and tested appropriately.
+Golf apparel meets sweat, sunscreen, washing, and friction from bags.
+Colorfastness is commonly referenced with standards like AATCC 61 or the ISO 105 series (depending on market and lab system).
+Again, the goal isn’t to show off standards—it’s to prevent surprises.

-A logo method that looks fine on one fabric may fail on another.
+A logo method that looks fine on one fabric can fail on another.
 Before bulk:

 • confirm print/transfer method and heat parameters

-• validate adhesion and appearance after wash and stretch cycles
+• validate adhesion/appearance after wash and stretch cycles

 • confirm placement stability across sizes